 An Egyptian independent theatre director and playwright, Ahmed El Attar is the artistic director of D-CAF and Falaki Theatre, as well as the founder and manager of Orient Productions, Temple Independent Theatre Company and Studio Emad Eddin.
 With several degrees under his belt and having received recognition and awards from institutions worldwide, his work has been performed all over Europe and the Arab region.
-In 2005 El Attar was chosen by the Arabic edition of Newsweek as one of forty-two personalities who’ve influenced change in the Arab world.
-In 2010, El Attar received the prize for best theatre text from the Sawiris Foundation for Social Development for his play ‘Life is Beautiful or Waiting for My Uncle From America’.
-His latest play ‘The Last Supper’ was in the official selection of the 69th edition of the Avignon International Theatre Festival (2015) and the Festival D’Automne in Paris (2015) making it the first Egyptian play ever to be programmed in both festivals.
+In 2005, El Attar was chosen by the Arabic edition of Newsweek as one of 42 personalities who have influenced change in the Arab world.
+In 2010, El Attar received the prize for Best Theatre Text from the Sawiris Foundation for Social Development for his play ‘Life is Beautiful or Waiting for My Uncle From America’.
+His latest play ‘The Last Supper’ was in the official selection of the 69th Avignon International Theatre Festival (2015) and the Festival D’Automne in Paris (2015), making it the first Egyptian play ever to be programmed at both festivals.

-Mahmoud Refat is a sound artist, musician, and producer.
+Mahmoud Refaat is a sound artist, musician and producer.
 He actively collaborates with artists and musicians on art projects of all genres, both locally and internationally.
-In addition to music production and live performance, over the past 10 years Refat has been involved in multiple projects for the theatrical stage and cinematic screen.
-In 2005 Refat founded 100COPIES MUSIC, a music label based in Cairo that releases experimental, electronica and jazz-related music from local and regional artists, and serves as a platform and network for the independent music scene in Cairo.
-With the rise of the local electro-Shaabi scene, Refat has turned his attention to this burgeoning genre, helping propel local artists to international recognition.
-Through his varied work, Refat has toured in Europe, North Africa, the Arab World, and South America.
+In addition to music production and live performance, for the past 10 years Refaat has been involved in multiple theater stage and cinematic screen projects.
+In 2005, Refaat founded 100COPIES MUSIC, a music label based in Cairo that releases experimental, electronica and jazz-related music from local and regional artists, and serves as a platform and network for the independent music scene in Cairo.
+With the rise of the local Electro-Shaabi scene, Refaat has turned his attention to this burgeoning genre, helping to propel local artists to international recognition.
+Refaat has toured in Europe, North Africa, the Arab World, and South America, presenting his varied work.